haimkastner/kastnets-blog/contents/en/blog/flashing-tasmota-on-tuya-ir-bridge.md

 Each router has a different UI but all should have somewhere a table of network devices IPs.

-In my router (ASUS RT-xxxxxx) its look like:
+In my router (ASUS RT-xxxxxx) its look like this:

 <image-responsive class="center" imageURL="blog/flashing-tuya-ir/dhcp-ips.jpg"  alt="DHCP IPs"/>